eduardocastrogt/cs50-project2/README.md

-# cs50-project2
+# Project 2

-Chat-room with Python/Flask
+Web Programming with Python and JavaScript